4 uses of Kevlar® in motorcycle clothing

 Most of the cheap gloves on the market just use leather and knuckle protectors.
 Although they may protect us from abrasion to a certain extent, they are certainly not the best option when it comes to safety.
 If you are going to use the motorcycle for more than casual use, it is best to be equipped with gloves with more protections and better materials.

-Superfabric® should be integrated, in this case to protect the phalanges and the palm of the hand.
-In addition, Kevlar in motorcycle clothing offers greater resistance to abrasion.
-In the case of the Andromeda Meteor gloves, they are covered with an inner Kevlar mesh, both on the top and the bottom.
+Andromeda Meteor gloves has Superfabric®, to protect the phalanges and the palm of the hand.
+Also they are covered with this inner aramid fiber mesh, both on the top and the bottom.